RyotaUshio/obsidian-pdf-plus/README.md

 - **Filter backlinks by page**: Show only backlinks to the page that is currently opened in the PDF viewer.
 - **Hover sync (PDF viewer → Backlinks pane)**: Hovering over highlighted text or annotation will also highlight the corresponding item in the [backlink pane](https://help.obsidian.md/Plugins/Backlinks).
 - **Hover sync (Backlinks pane → PDF viewer)**: In the backlinks pane, hover your mouse over an backlink item to highlight the corresponding text or annotation in the PDF viewer.

+#### Adding highlights directly to PDF files (experimental)

+While the backlink highlighting feature described above does not write text highlights into actual PDF files, you can choose to do so if you want.

+***This is the only part of PDF++ that involves direct modification of PDF files.
+The author assumes no responsibility for any data corruption.
+Please use it at your own risk.*** Report any issues you encounter [here](https://github.com/RyotaUshio/obsidian-pdf-plus/issues/new).

 ### PDF internal links enhancement